borisruf/azure_carbon_tracker/README.md

 ## Usage

 Make sure to [login to your Azure CLI](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) first.
-You can then use the library as follows.
+You can then use the library as follows:

-__Sample code:__
+__Sample code__
 ```python
 from azure_carbon_tracker import get_carbon_emissions